dragos271/dragos271/README.md

 # Hi, I'm Dragos! 👋

-I am a passionate Master student in software engineering at UiB, driven by a curiosity for technology.
+I am a passionate Master student in software engineering at UiB.

 ## 🚀 About Me